-- 2. Based on the 'Total Green Infrastructure Requirement' ∓ the Council will determine the most appropriate type(s) and means of open space provision, having regard to \\ - a) the need to create functional and meaningful green infrastructure spaces: - b) the most up to date assessment of green infrastructure open space and Playing Pitch Assessment requirements or and provision; across Wyre and - c) having regard to the location and character of the site; and - d) the type of residential development proposed.
+2. Based on the 'Total Green Infrastructure Requirement' ∓ the Council will determine the most appropriate type(s) and means of open space provision, having regard to \\\\ a) the need to create functional and meaningful green infrastructure spaces;

+b) the most up to date assessment of green infrastructure open space and Playing Pitch Assessment requirements or and provision; across Wyre and b) bouise second to the leasting and character of the site; and c) having regard to the location and character of the site; and d) the type of residential development proposed.

 - 3. Green infrastructure should be provided on site.
-Where appropriate, the Council will accept a financial contribution towards improving the quality and accessibility of nearby existing open spacesgreen infrastructure will be accepted in lieu of open space provision on site on-site provision. - 4.
+Where appropriate, the Council will accept a financial contribution towards improving the quality and accessibility of nearby existing open spacesgreen infrastructure will be accepted in lieu of open space provision on siteon-site provision. - 4.
 Where green infrastructure is provided on site developers must provide details of its long term management such as the establishment of a management company. - 4.5.
 The incremental development of a large site through a number of proposals for less than 11 dwellings will not be permitted.